By the Shores of Time

 “I think you’re starting to understand how I feel.”

-He leaned against the creaky chair, conceding with a lowly sigh.
+He leaned against the creaky chair, conceding with an inaudible sigh.
 Strangely enough, her eyes never lost track of his during their conversation.
 She got onto her knees, shuffling over as he looked away.
 She rested her arm along his lap, waiting for him to look at her.
 A quick glimpse immediately drew his attention as he became enchanted by her beauty.
 He noticed the bruise along her cheek, begging him the question he had earlier.

-“What happened between you and Alex,” he asked.
+“What happened between you and Alex?” he asked.

 “Nothing,” she answered hesitantly.
 “Johnny turned when we were talking—”